Protected pension age

 - the member becomes entitled to all of their uncrystallised pension and lump sum rights under the scheme at the same date.

-*A list of the prescribed occupations for the purposes of protecting the rights to take pension benefits before age 50 under a personal pension or retirement annuity contract can be found here in the HMRC guidance.
+*A list of the prescribed occupations for the purposes of protecting the rights to take pension benefits before age 50 under a personal pension or retirement annuity contract can be found in the HMRC guidance at: https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm062220

-What about occupational pension schemes and section 32 policies?(Expand content) (Minimise content)
+Can occupational pension scheme and section 32 policy benefits be taken before age 55?(Expand content) (Minimise content) (Content loading)

 The conditions to be met are:

-- the right to take the pension benefits between the ages of 50 and 55 is ‘unqualified’ – in other words no one else needs to agree to the individual’s request, and
+- the right to take the pension benefits before the age of 55 is ‘unqualified’ – in other words no one else needs to agree to the individual’s request, and

 - the right was set out in the governing documentation of the scheme or plan on 10 December 2003, and that right was then conferred on the member or would have been had the individual been a member of the scheme or plan on that date, and